risingwavelabs/risingwave-docs-legacy/docs/transform/window-functions.md

 UNBOUNDED FOLLOWING
 ```

-Where `offset` is a positive integer.
 If only `frame_start` is specified, `CURRENT ROW` will be used as the end of the window.

+The meaning of `offset` varies in different modes: in `ROWS` mode, the `offset` is a positive integer indicating the number of rows before or after the current row, while `RANGE` mode requires that the `ORDER BY` clause specify exactly one column, and the data type of the offset expression is determined by the data type of the ordering column.

 `frame_exclusion` can be either of these: